kubernetes/enhancements/keps/sig-api-machinery/20191210-consistent-reads-from-cache.md

 ## Proposal

+### Making kube-apiserver aware of etcd minor version

 Allow the etcd minor version to be specified in the kube-apiserver `--storage-backend` flag, e.g. `--storage-backend=etcd3.4`.
-For backward compatibility, if `--storage-backend=etcd3` is provided, it will treat this as `etcd3.0`.
+When client connections to etcd servers are established (and maybe periodically after that as well), check the current etcd version (via the etcd 'version' API) and warn the user if the version is older than the version of etcd provided in the flag.

+if `--storage-backend=etcd3` is provided, the minor etcd version will default to the detected etcd version minor version.
+This is for ease of use, since defaulting to `etcd3.0` would require additional configuration management by administrators.
+To make this safe, if the api-server gets an error when making a request that is enabled for newer etcd versions, it should warn in the logs that there might be an etcd version mismatch and fallback to the etcd functionality supported by all etcd 3.x versions.

+Also, Due to etcd upgrades and downgrades, there is no way to automatically detect the etcd version is a way that is guaranteed to be always correct, so the administrator must be able to set the version to a desired version.

+In addition to etcd minor version detection, all features requiring features introduced at a specific etcd minor version will have feature gates and will go through the usual kubernetes stability levels promotions (alpha, beta, GA).

+### Leveraging the Progress Notify Mechanism

 Since etcd progress notify is only available in etcd 3.4.
-We would only serve consistent reads from cache if `--storage-backend` is set to `etcd3.4` or higher.
+We would only serve consistent reads from cache if the etcd version is 3.4 or higher higher.
 For etcd 3.3-, we would continue to serve consistent reads from etcd.

 Guard this optmization behind `WatchCacheConsistentReads` feature gate, and only server consistent reads from cache if it is enabled.